coldfrontlabs/bootstrap-scss-plugins/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from dev.
+2. Link your pull request to any relavent open issues.
-2. If you've added or changed plugins, update the documentation.
+3. If you've added or changed plugins, update the documentation.
 3. Make sure your code compiles.
+Write a test if you have to!
-4. Make sure your code lints.
+5. Make sure your code lints.
-5. Issue the pull request!
+6. Issue the pull request!

 ## Any contribution you make will be under the ISC License